phiweger/ideel/README.md

 ### run

 Clone the repo.

-Make a directory called "genomes", put assemblies in there with .fa file extension
+The output of the workflow will be written to `--directory`.
+In there, make a directory called "genomes", put assemblies in there with .fa file extension

 Edit the `config.json` file, specifying e.g. the path to the Diamond database.